bormaxi8080/osint-timeline/DRAFT.md

 Invoker - Penetration testing utility and antivirus assessment tool: https://github.com/ivan-sincek/invoker

 Thoron Framework is a Linux post-exploitation framework that exploits Linux TCP vulnerability to provide a shell-like connection.
 Thoron Framework has the ability to generate simple payloads to provide Linux TCP attack: https://github.com/Best2Angle/thoron

+Voltron is an extensible debugger UI toolkit written in Python.
+It aims to improve the user experience of various debuggers (LLDB, GDB, VDB and WinDbg) by enabling the attachment of utility views that can retrieve and display data from the debugger host.
+By running these views in other TTYs, you can build a customised debugger user interface to suit your needs: https://github.com/snare/voltron

 Robber is open source tool for finding executables prone to DLL hijacking: https://github.com/MojtabaTajik/Robber